woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/rest.rst

 A ``directory`` source has the following attributes:

-* location—Path of the directory.
+* location—Path of the directory
 * files—Array of file objects - see :ref:`source files <source_file>`

 .. _task_target: